Muon pairs from In+In collision at SPS energy: Results

-Keeping the values of $T_i=200$ MeV and $T_f=135$ MeV fixed as above we increase the value of $T_c$ to 192 MeV and evaluated the slopes again for all the invariant mass windows shown in Figs.~\ref{fig2}-\ref{fig5}.
-In this case the contributions from the QGP phase is considerably reduced so the slopes of the $m_T$ spectra is pre-dominantly determined by the hadronic phase for all the invariant mass windows.
-The slopes for $M$ beyond the $\phi$ peak is not determined by the (early) QGP phase but by the (late) hadronic phase.
-As a result we observe a monotonically increasing trend of $T_{\mathrm {eff}}$ as a function of $M$.
-This also indicates that the source of lepton pairs at large ($M\sim 1.2$ GeV) is partonic.
-The sensitivity of $T_{\mathrm {eff}}$ to $T_c$ for various $M$ windows may be used to constrain the transition temperature.
+We have checked that a large increase in $T_c$ leads to a poorer description of the data.
+In this case the contributions from the QGP phase is considerably reduced so the slopes of the $m_T$ spectra is pre-dominantly determined by the hadronic phase.
+In this scenario the slopes for $M$ beyond the $\phi$ peak is not determined by the (early) QGP phase but by the (late) hadronic phase.
+As a result the sharp fall in the $T_{\mathrm {eff}}$ as a function of $M$ for $M>m_\rho$ is not properly reproduced.
+This indicates that the source of lepton pairs at large ($M\sim 1.2$ GeV) is partonic.

-In summary we find that the experimentally measured slope of the dilepton spectra by the NA60 collaboration can be explained theoretically if one assumes the formation of a partonic phase initially which reverts to hadronic phase through a weak first order or continuous transition.
-A strong first order transition does not reproduce the data.
-A hadronic initial state with realistic equation of state fails to reproduce the data.
-It is further observed that the spectra is sensitive to the value of the transition temperature.
-A larger value of $T_c$ (closer to $T_i$ in this case) fails to reproduce the non-monotonic behaviour of the slope, because in this case most of the contributions for all the invariant mass windows to the lepton spectra come from the late hadronic phase resulting in monotonic increase of $T_{\mathrm {eff}}$ with $M$.
-Therefore, the study of $T_{\mathrm {eff}}$ may be used to estimate $T_c$.

-Currently the modification of hadronic spectral functions in a thermal bath and its effects on electromagnetic radiation is a field of great interest.
-The invariant mass distribution of lepton pairs are sensitive to both the pole shift and broadening~\cite{alam2,rw,BR,eletsky,harada,ja2,sah,li,rapp,hayano}.
-But the $p_T$ spectra of the EM radiation is insensitive to the broadening of the spectral function provided the integration over the $M$ is performed over the entire region.
-This is because broadening does not change the density of vector mesons significantly (see also~\cite{ja2}).
-However, the number density of vector mesons depends on the nature (shape) of the spectral function within the integration limit.
-Therefore, the $p_T$ spectra may change due to broadening when the integration over $M$ is done in a limited $M$ domain.
-By introducing the broadening of $\rho$ through a toy model $\Gamma_\rho=\Gamma_\rho^0(1-T^2/T_c^2)^{-1}$ (where $\Gamma_\rho^0= 150$ MeV is the width of the $\rho$ in vacuum) we have observed that the resulting change in $T_{\mathrm {eff}}$ is small.